Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Experiments

 The synthetic data consist of 1,600 training examples generated from a 2D Gaussian mixture model (GMM) with 32 equally-weighted, low-variance ($\sigma=0.1$) Gaussian components, uniformly laid out on four concentric circles as in Figure \ref{fig:toy}(a).
 The data distribution exhibits many modes separated by large low-probability regions, which makes it suitable to examine how well different learning methods can deal with multiple modes.
-For comparison, we experiment with GAN with logD trick \cite{goodfellow2014generative} and WGAN-GP \cite{Gulrajani2017ImprovedTO} for directed generative model, exclusive-NRF \cite{Kim2016DeepDG} and inclusive-NRF for undirected generative model.
+For comparison, we experiment with GAN with logD trick \cite{goodfellow2014generative} and WGAN-GP \cite{Gulrajani2017ImprovedTO} for directed generative model, exclusive-NRF \cite{Kim2016DeepDG}, inclusive-NRF and CD for undirected generative model.

-The network architectures and hyperparameters are the same for all methods, as listed in Table \ref{tab:gmm-detail} in Appendix.
-We use SGLD \cite{sgld} for inclusive-NRFs on this synthetic dataset, with empirical revision hyperparameters $\delta_l=0.01$
+The neural network architectures and hyperparameters for different methods are the same, as listed in Table \ref{tab:gmm-detail} in Appendix.
+We use SGLD \cite{sgld} for inclusive-NRFs on this synthetic dataset, with sample revision steps $L=10$ and empirical revision hyperparameters $\delta_l=0.01$.

-Figure \ref{fig:toy} visually shows the generated samples from the trained models using different methods.
+Figure \ref{fig:toy}(b)-(f) visually shows the generated samples from the trained models using different methods.
+For NRFs trained with different methods, i.e. the exclusive-NRF method, the inclusive-NRF method and the CD method, we also show the learned NRF potential $u_\theta(x)$ in Figure \ref{fig:toy}(g)(f) and Figure \ref{fig:CD-potential-map} (in Appendix) respectively.
 Table \ref{tab:toy} reports the ``covered modes'' and ``realistic ratio'' as numerical measures of how the multi-modal data are fitted, similarly as in \cite{dumoulin2016adversarially}.
-We use the following procedure to estimate the metrics ``covered modes'' and ``realistic ratio'' for each trained model. \begin{enumerate} \item Stochastically generate 100 samples.
+For all the methods in Table \ref{tab:toy} (including ``Oracle'', which denotes the method of just drawing samples from the training data), we use the following same procedure to estimate the metrics ``covered modes'' and ``realistic ratio''. \begin{enumerate} \item Stochastically generate 100 samples.

-\item A mode is defined to be covered (not missed) if there exist generated samples located closely to the mode (with squared distance $<0.02$), and those samples are said to be realistic.
+\item A mode is defined to be covered (not missed) if there exist {at least one} generated sample located closely to the mode (with distance {$<3\sigma$}), and those samples are said to be realistic.

 \item Count how many modes are covered and calculate the proportion of realistic samples.

 \item Repeat the above steps 100 times and perform averaging. \end{enumerate}